how to navigate Breast reconstruction as a Mother of young kids:

 3. Make a Decision

-- How do I want to look and feel dressed and undressed?
-For that, it is invaluable to look at pictures, before-and-after photos of breast reconstructions using a variety of approaches.
+- How do I want to look and feel, both dressed and undressed?

 Listen to the steps I took that helped me make that difficult decision.
 I hope it will serve as an example for you to learn to listen and advocate for yourself.